LaurelineP/javascript-testing-processes/README.md

     - if it passes everything is fine
     - else, it's a failure which imply to correct your code

-The idea behing testing your javascript or your code is to **automate and simplify** your tests in order not doing it manually:
+The idea behing testing your javascript or your code is to **automate and simplify** your code-checking and detect regressions:
-Example: You'd like to test your code at each changement, stages for instance.
+Example: You'd like to test your code at each changement, stages for instance. ( to set in config )

 ## Why testing your code ?
-- To get feedbacks if you break your code or not
+- To get feedbacks from your code about bit of code working and not working, if you break your code or not
 - To save time by avoiding to test manually evrything over and over again
 - To anticipate possible issues & bugs
-- To integrate into build workflow: example when you push a commit and this could be an automatic workflow to set in order to test your code each time you commit
+- To integrate into build workflow: example when you push a commit and this could be an automatic workflow
+  to set in order to test your code each time you commit *( cf check: Continuous Integration )*
 - To isolate, a maximum, bits of code by breaking up complex dependencies ( dependencies within a function )
 - To improve your code, because you'll probably follow certains pattern to write your code.